WINE LIBRARY

 RECOMMENDED FOOD PAIRINGS

-My favorite meat to have with a wine this rich and deep is an equally rich and deep grilled or roasted meat, such as rack of lamb, leg of lamb or even a rich, saucy braised short ribs in red wine, beef stock with herbs and black currant jam (I recommending St. Dalfour which has no added sugars and relies on grapes to sweeten their delicious spread).
+Try rich and deep grilled or roasted meat, such as rack of lamb, leg of lamb or even a saucy braised short ribs in red wine, beef stock with herbs and black currant jam (we recommend St. Dalfour which has no added sugars and relies on grapes to sweeten their delicious spread).
 You won’t be disappointed.
 Of course, this sumptuous wine is great on it’s own or with aged cheeses and cured meats.

 — D.A.Ranch Team